Go on to

 The

-venue seats over 17,000 but on this night, a large
+venue seats over 17,000 but on this night, a large curtain was hung so as to

-curtain was hung so as to divide the space and provide a smaller, more intimate
+divide the space and provide a smaller, more intimate concert experience.
+In fact, this was the first major concert

-only 5,600 were sold.
-Giant opened for
+sales.
+Giant opened for Rick

-Rick Wakeman.
-Procol Harum was supposed
+Wakeman.
+Procol Harum was supposed to

-to appear second on the bill but was unable to, due to their equipment truck
+appear second on the bill but was unable to, due to their equipment truck

 breaking down in West Virginia.
 Giant